Configuration Data Definitions

-Description No Insert details about the configuration data definition here.
+Description Insert details about the configuration data definition here.

 - Click Save and Reload and open the Definition tab to configure the master entity's relationships.

-- If the master entity's data model has been updated since the last time you edited the configuration data definition, click Regenerate to update the grid.
+- If the master entity's data model has changed since the last time you edited the configuration data definition, click Regenerate to update the grid.

 - Click the Edit button at the right side of each attribute, and fill in the following information:

-- Lookup Attribute - Indicates a lookup attribute with a Dictionary lookup relationship type.
+- Lookup Attribute - Lookup attribute with a Dictionary lookup relationship type.

-- Details Collection - Indicates a lookup attribute with a IsChildOf lookup relationship type.
+- Details Collection - Lookup attribute with a IsChildOf lookup relationship type.

-- Parent - Indicates an entity that references the master entity.
+- Parent - Entity that references the master entity.

-Entity name No Name of the referenced entity (including the master entity).
-Include No Tick if you wish to include the attribute in the export.
-Internal name No It is made up of the Name + "v"+Version + exportDate.
-Update only reference No This field is mandatory, for parent-child relationship between entities.
-Is Hierarchy No When referencing an entity with an IsChildOf relationship type, if the referenced entity includes a self-referencing lookup attribute, this box is automatically checked.
-Hierarchy Levels No When the Is Hierarchy box is checked, use this field to set up how many levels of self-referencing are allowed for the referenced entity.
-Default value: 4.
-Identification constraint name No Select the constraint created earlier.
+Entity name Name of the referenced entity (including the master entity).
+Include Tick if you wish to include the attribute in the export.
+Internal name It is made up of the Name + "v"+Version + exportDate.
+Update only reference This field is mandatory for parent-child relationship between entities.
+Is Hierarchy When referencing an entity with an IsChildOf relationship type, if the referenced entity includes a self-referencing lookup attribute, this box is automatically checked.
+Hierarchy Levels When the Is Hierarchy box is checked, use this field to set up how many levels of self-referencing are allowed for the referenced entity.
+Default: 4.
+Identification constraint name Select the constraint created earlier.
 For more information, see Entity Unique Constraints.NOTE